-The 2014 House of Delegates (House) will take place June 9-11 in Charlotte, North Carolina, immediately preceding NEXT, APTA's annual June conference.
+The 2018 House of Delegates (House) will take place June 27–30, 2018, in Orlando, Florida, immediately preceding NEXT, APTA's annual June conference.
 Application submissions are now closed for 2018.

 The Usher Experience